 Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the PHA request.
 The documents must not be damaged, altered or in any way illegible.

-Printo-outs from wWeb-pages are considered original documents.
+Printouts from webpages are considered original documents.

-The PHA staff member who views the original document must make a photocopy, annotate the copy with the name of the person who provided the document and the date the original was viewed, and sign the copy.
+The PHA staff member who views the original document must make a photocopy.